Louisiana Voodoo: Gris-Gris and healing

 Charms, created to either harm or help, were called gris-gris.
-This term derives from West Africa, where related words are widespread among many ethnic and linguistic groups, but in North America was restricted to the lower Mississippi River Valley and a strip along the Gulf of Mexico near the river's mouth.
+This term derives from West Africa, where related words are widespread among many ethnic and linguistic groups, for instance with the Mande word gerregerys.
+In North America, the term gris-gris was restricted to the lower Mississippi River Valley and a strip along the Gulf of Mexico near the river's mouth.
 In the Mississippi River Valley, references to gris-gris first date from the 1750s.

 Another term, Zinzin, sometimes referring to positive charms, derives from the Bamana language.
 Another term, Wanga, was more commonly used for harmful charms in Voodoo and probably derives from West Central Africa, where the terms oganga and nganga were used for priests in Kikongo.

 Some gris-gris comprised animal body parts; a gris-gris created in 1773, and which was reportedly intended to kill someone, was made from the gall and heart of an alligator.

 A common charm for protection or luck would consist of material wrapped up in red flannel and worn around the neck.

 Brick dust was also a distinctive feature in the ritual practices of the lower Mississippi River Valley.
 There are early 20th-century accounts of brick dust being used for washing floors of a business to increase custom, or to scrub a doorstep to protect the household from curses.
 The brick dust used was red, a color which in much of Africa is associated with the spirit world.